-How Current Dealers is helping reduce the shortage of electricians
+How Vehya is helping reduce the shortage of electricians

 The scarcity of electricians isn’t going away anytime soon.
-Here are some solutions Current Dealers is implementing to deal with this dilemma:
+Here are some solutions Vehya is implementing to deal with this dilemma:

-- Current Dealers is working with state organizations such as The Michigan Department of Labor and Economic Opportunity on the Lake Michigan Electric Vehicle Circuit initiative to provide electrical jobs.
+- Vehya is working with state organizations such as The Michigan Department of Labor and Economic Opportunity on the Lake Michigan Electric Vehicle Circuit initiative to provide electrical jobs.

 - As an EV charging solutions company recruit trainee electricians through job listings and work with local electrical companies to provide employees.